MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 One straightforward way to add traces in an application is to use the Java base print functions: ``System.out.println(...)``.
 However this is not desirable when writing production quality code, where one typically wants to adjust the log level and provide useful, well-formed data and metadata.
-This tutorial discusses the different options available to the MicroEJ developer.

 Having logs and traces in an application, though, means more code is embedded and executed.
 This can have an impact on the overall performances of the application by using more CPU usage at runtime.
 It also increases the ROM footprint of the application.
-This tutorial also addresses this point.

 Prerequisites